-Picnickers and tourists travelling to Robertson Park were well serviced by nearby tearooms and hotels, such as the Ozone Café and the Palace Hotel, as well as the attraction of the Watsons Bay Baths recently built in 1905.
+Picnickers and tourists travelling to Robertson Park were well serviced by nearby tearooms and hotels, as well as the attraction of the Watsons Bay Baths recently built in 1905.

 The Council in 1912 made another resumption of land to the southwest adjacent to Clovelly Road, which further enlarged the park.
 This resumption appears to have contained the house known as Zenleith built in the 1850s by a harbour pilot, George Bainbridge.

 Zenleith was later purchased by another pilot, Robert Cork, who resided there for many years.
 The house was demolished to make way for the extension of the park in 1914.